theredfish/blog/posts/new-workstation.md

 date: "2025-01-22"
 ---

-After many years of good service from my Lenovo Legion.
-It's time to replace its Intel i5, 8GB of RAM and its poor Nvidia GTX 1660 Ti, with a complete new build!
+After many years of good and loyal services from my Lenovo Legion; it's time to replace its Intel i5, its 8GB of RAM and its poor Nvidia GTX 1660 Ti, with a brand new setup!
 A workstation.
-I'll keep my laptop for travel and lite work.
+I'll keep my laptop for travel and light work.

 ## Average tool, big problems